 All the relevant household items and possessions will need to be considered as part of the overall matrimonial pot.

-It will generally be helpful to create a household inventory list to keep track of everything, understand what belongs to whom and the values.
+It will generally be helpful to create a household inventory list to keep track of everything, and understand what belongs to whom and the values.

-Deciding who owns something
+Deciding who owns a household item or asset

 Decisions about which party owns what is generally left to the divorcing couple to negotiate between themselves.